AI-Enhanced PHP Development: Tools and Workflows

 2. Use AI for Rapid Prototyping

-AI excels at creating initial implementations that you can refine:
+AI is great for creating initial implementations that you can then refine:

 <?php